guohongyi/stackoverflow-prediction/README.md

 * Hongyi Guo

-This application takes the title and body of a question, and produce prediction outputs such as answer time, tags, and experts. it is an end-to-end project from data collection to putting models into production using flask, docker etc.
+This application takes the title and body of a question, and produce prediction outputs such as answer time, tags, and experts.
+It is an end-to-end project from data collection to putting models into production using flask, docker etc.

 ## Features:
 - Answer Time Prediction